esphome/esphome-docs/components/lvgl/index.rst

 This :ref:`action <actions-action>` pauses the activity of LVGL, including rendering.

 - **show_snow** (*Optional*, boolean): When paused, display random colored pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
-See :ref:`lvgl-cookbook-antiburn` for an example illustrating how to use this.

 .. code-block:: yaml